USS Oconto

 USS Oconto (APA-187) was a Haskell-class attack transport acquired by the U.S. Navy during World War II for the task of transporting troops to and from combat areas.

 World War II service

-Oconto (APA–187), formerly MCV Hull 655, was laid down under a Maritime Commission contract 5 April 1944 by Kaiser Shipbuilding Corporation, Vancouver, Washington; launched 20 June 1944; sponsored by Mrs. J. Wallace Neighbor; acquired by the Navy 2 September 1944; and commissioned the same day.
+Oconto (APA–187), formerly MCV Hull 655, was laid down under a United States Maritime Commission contract 5 April 1944 by Kaiser Shipbuilding Corporation, Vancouver, Washington; launched 20 June 1944; sponsored by Mrs. J. Wallace Neighbor; acquired by the Navy 2 September 1944; and commissioned the same day.

 Landing troops and their equipment in the Philippines

 After fitting out and shakedown off the U.S. West Coast, Oconto loaded mail and troops in San Francisco, and sailed 27 October 1944 for New Guinea, arriving Oro Bay 14 November.
 Several days later she left for Nouméa, New Caledonia, where she remained for a month prior to conducting amphibious exercises off Guadalcanal in preparation for the Lingayen Gulf landings on Luzon.
 Oconto departed Manus 2 January 1945 and, after sailing the length of the Philippines, offloaded troops and cargo for two days beginning the 11th.
 Returning south, the transport again loaded troops, at Biak, Netherlands East Indies, and landed them on Mindoro.
 Retiring to Leyte Gulf 12 February, she prepared the following six weeks for her next objective: Okinawa.